varunmuchanapally/PHP_learning/README.md

 # PHP_learning
-This is not a project. they are php forms i hae written while learning php
+This is not a project. these are forms i have written while learning php.